ietf-wg-cellar/ebml-specification/update1/update1.markdown

 Within an EBML Schema, the XPath of the new `@update` attribute is `/EBMLSchema/@update`.

-`update` is a nonnegative integer expressing the update version in which a given element was added to the EBML Schema of an `EBML DocType`.
+`update` is a nonnegative and non-zero integer expressing the update version in which a given element was added to the EBML Schema of an `EBML DocType`.

 The syntax of the `update` values is defined using this Augmented Backus-Naur Form (ABNF) [@!RFC5234] notation: